samuelrobertson/agent-ops-hub/replit.md

 - **Rich**: Enhanced terminal output for CLI tools
 - **Pytest**: Testing framework for unit and integration tests
 - **Python-dotenv**: Environment variable management from .env files

+## Notes

+- **GitHub Integration**: User dismissed the Replit GitHub integration.
+For future git operations, will need GitHub username and personal access token stored as secrets to push code changes to the repository at https://github.com/samuelrobertson/agent-ops-hub.git